-Telephone service data are not available for certain geographic areas due to problems with data collection of this question that occurred in 2015, 2016, and 2019.
-Both ACS 1-year and ACS 5-year files were affected.
-It may take several years in the ACS 5-year files until the estimates are available for the geographic areas affected.
+Telephone service data are not available for certain geographic areas due to problems with data collection of this question that occurred in 2019.
+Both ACS 1-year and ACS 5-year files were affected may take several years in the ACS 5-year files until the estimates are available for the geographic areas affected.

-The 2015-2019 American Community Survey (ACS) data generally reflect the September 2018 Office of Management and Budget (OMB) delineations of metropolitan and micropolitan statistical areas.
-In certain instances, the names, codes, and boundaries of the principal cities shown in ACS tables may differ from the OMB delineation lists due to differences in the effective dates of the geographic entities.
+certain instances, the names, codes, and boundaries of the principal cities shown in ACS tables may differ from the OMB delineation lists due to differences in the effective dates of the geographic The 2018-2022 American Community Survey (ACS) data generally reflect the March 2020 Office of Management and Budget (OMB) delineations of metropolitan and micropolitan statistical areas.

-Estimates of urban and rural populations, housing units, and characteristics reflect boundaries of urban areas defined based on Census 2010 data.
-As a result, data for urban and rural areas from the ACS do not necessarily reflect the results of ongoing urbanization.
+Estimates of urban and rural populations, housing units, and characteristics reflect boundaries of urban areas defined based on 2020 Census data.
+As a result, data for urban and rural areas from the ACS do not necessarily reflect the results of ongoing urbanization